Landlord Tenant Law in Arkansas

 Arkansas’ landlord-tenant law gives the tenant the right to rent disclosure.
-Specific terms relating to the rent must be disclosed in the lease agreement.
+The specific rent terms must be included as a clause in the lease agreement.
 If they are not disclosed, the rent terms will be considered the default terms which are spelled out in Arkansas’ landlord-tenant law.
-These terms can include when rent will be paid, how rent will be paid and the length of the lease agreement.
+These terms can include:

 Tenants in Arkansas are given a five day grace period from the date their rent is due to pay the rent.
 If the tenant does not pay the rent within this five day period, the landlord may terminate the rental agreement.